HealthScreening/HealthScreeningBot/docs/docs/guides/setup-auto.md

+***NOTE: THIS WEBSITE IS NO LONGER MAINTAINED AND IS MOST LIKELY OUT OF DATA.
+STAY UP-TO-DATE AT https://healthscreening.pokestarfan.ga/.***
 # Setup Auto Screenings

 Once you have determined [where to run your commands](command-execution-space.md), setting up the bot is very simple.